niksy/dotfiles/README.md

 	The script will symlink/copy all the necessary files to `~` directory.
 Follow instructions after the job is done.

-3. To remove created symlinks and/or remove copied files, run same install script inside `dotfiles` directory but with `unlink` argument:
+3. To remove created symlinks and/or remove copied files, run same install script inside `dotfiles` directory, but with `unlink` argument:

 	```bash
 	$ sh dotfiles unlink
 	```

-4. For your convenience there is a `dotfiles refresh` command which will source all the files (except `.osx`) if you’ve made some changes.
-That command is aliased to `dfr` for even more convenience :).
+4. For your convenience there is a `dotfiles refresh` command which will source all the files (except `.osx_defaults`) if you’ve made some changes.
+That command is aliased to `dfr` for even more convenience :)

 ### Custom options

-`.extra` and `.gitconfig_extra` can be used to add custom commands without the need to change core files or to add commands you don’t want to commit to a public repository.
+`.extra` and `.gitconfig_extra` can be used to add custom commands without the need to change core files or to add the commands you don’t want to commit to a public repository.
 These files are also the ones which are not symlinked—instead, they are copied to your `~` directory.

 Example of `.extra` file: